sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/courses/curriculum.md

 | 10589558    | METHODS IN COMPUTER SCIENCE EDUCATION: DESIGN         | First            | 6   | INF/01 |

 ## Second semester

-During the second year, the necessary mathematical preparation is completed and further knowledge of computer science is provided in areas, in particular artificial intelligence, the knowledge of which is essential for a graduate in Applied Computer Science and Artificial Intelligence.
-The second year courses are all compulsory and are:

 | Course code | Course                                                | Semester         | CFU | SSD    |
 | ----------- | ----------------------------------------------------- | ---------------- | --- | ------ |